 Although a redundant network can add to your monthly communications costs, in the long-run this will save your business from the severe impact associated with outages.
 If downtime occurs, a diverse and redundant setup will keep your business online.

-One Ring Networks provides fiber and fixed wireless internet solutions, as well as a host of other connectivity services, to businesses of all sizes across California, Georgia and Texas.
+One Ring Networks provides fiber and fixed wireless internet solutions, as well as a host of other connectivity services, to businesses of all sizes across California, Georgia, Texas, Maryland and Arizona.
 If you are seeking a highly reliable primary circuit, failover connection or a combination of the two, please contact our team today at 855-663-7464 or email firstname.lastname@example.org.